La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 kanro
 : … is healthy

-Here, a new sentence starts immediately after the vocative **coi** so we omitted the name.
+Here, a new sentence starts immediately after the vocative **coi**, so we omitted the name.
 Or we can say:

 > **coi do mi djica le nu do sidju mi**
 > _Hello.
 I want you to help me._